 Capabilities evolved rapidly.
-Sending a message across the network was originally treated as a special instance of transmitting a file, and so a MAIL command was included in RFC 385 on file transfer in 1972.
+Sending a message across the network was originally treated as a special instance of transmitting a file.
+So, a “MAIL” command was included in RFC 385 in 1972.
 Because it was not always clear when or where a message had come from, RFC 561 in 1973 aimed to formalize electronic mail headers (still with us today) including fields such as “from,” “date,” and “subject.”
-In 1975 RFC 680 described fields to help with the transmission of messages to multiple users, including “to,” “cc,” and “bcc.”
+In 1975, RFC 680 described fields to help with the transmission of messages to multiple users, including “to,” “cc,” and “bcc.”
 In 1977 these features and others went from best practices to a binding standard in RFC 733.

 Who Used Electronic Mail Before 1980?